-FOR STUDENTS ADMITTED FALL 2020 OR LATER, the School Counseling concentration consists of 20 courses totaling 60 semester hours.
+The School Counseling concentration consists of 20 courses totaling 60 semester hours.
 Course work is divided into three areas:

 - FOUNDATIONS (3 courses) which must be taken early in the program and are prerequisites to higher level courses; - AREA OF CONCENTRATION (16 courses) which are sequenced to build a strong counseling skill base; - ELECTIVE (1 course) that allows students to pursue further course work in an area of interest within education or counseling.